raspberrypilearning/relax-stretch/en/step_6.md

 Keep going.
 Does `repetitions`{:class="block3variables"} stop going up?

-You don't want the exercise to repeat too many times, so next, you will add some code to stop `repetitions`{:class="block3variables"} from going higher than 5.
+You don't want the exercise to repeat too many times, so next, you will add some code to stop `repetitions`{:class="block3variables"} from going above 5.

 --- task ---